By Abu Bakr

-There is another translation out which is relatively new and quite distinctive written by M A S Abdel Haleem and published by Oxford University Press.
+There is another translation out which is quite distinctive written by M A S Abdel Haleem and published by Oxford University Press.
 This translation has been written in very clear and extremely simple English that makes it easy and pleasurable to read.
 The downside is that he has given “creative” interpretations of some verses to make it more “suitable” to the Western mindset.
 For that reason, I am hesitant to recommend it.
-If one uses this translation, he should definitely cross check it with a more reliable translation such as Pickthall, etc.
+If one uses this translation, he should definitely cross-check it with a more reliable translation such as Pickthall, etc.

-Maulana Mawdudi’s introductions to the surahs are also a useful tool and can be found here:
+Maulana Mawdudi’s introductions to the surahs are also a useful tool.

 They give you a good overview and background information for each surah before you begin.